 - Have a mass peeling session then put the whole cloves into a container and freeze.
 Take them out to defrost for about two minutes then chop, slice or crush.

-- Blitz, put into ice cube trays then freeze.
+- Blitz, put into ice cube trays and freeze.
 Then just add a cube to melt flavour into your dish.

-- Whizz up, pour into ice cube trays then freeze for later.
+- Whizz up, put the paste into ice cube trays and freeze.

 - Whole fresh ginger freezes really well so if you see loads on a market stall, buy a bag of it to take home.
 Leave it to defrost the just push it through a garlic press to get all the delicious juice and flavour but the fibre’s stay behind.